-Tight for me is a word that means: Inhibited, painful, loss of power, overworked, underworked, tender to the touch, increased tissue tension and finally – listen to what your patient is saying.
+Tight for me is a word that means: Inhibited, painful, loss of power, overworked, underworked, tender to the touch or increased tissue tension.
+Finally – listen to what your patient is saying.
 If they are describing something as tight, ask yourself why?
-The feeling of tightness is a symptom and not a cause.
+The feeling of tightness is more of a symptom and not a cause.

 The word tight also relates to you and your mental state.
 Are you emotional?
 Your shoulders feel like they are stuck to your ears, so you come in saying I feel tight.